KTH/devops-course/contributions/demo/week6/sofiaedv-ludvigch/README.md

 **Relevance**

 DevOps principles, such as CI/CD, can by themselves introduce new attack vectors.
-A recent example being a security researcher finding a vulnerability in the GitHub Actions workflow in an open source Google repository[https://adnanthekhan.com/2024/04/15/an-obscure-actions-workflow-vulnerability-in-googles-flank/], which could have resulted in a supply chain attack.
+A [recent example](https://adnanthekhan.com/2024/04/15/an-obscure-actions-workflow-vulnerability-in-googles-flank/) being a security researcher finding a vulnerability in the GitHub Actions workflow in an open source Google repository, which could have resulted in a supply chain attack.
 Our demo will showcase mitigations and detection of such attack vectors, making it relevant to DevOps, and more specifically DevSecOps.